 We understand that most people when visiting the Grand Canyon have limited time.
-While our specialty is Grand Canyon rafting, we have complied a list of 1/2 day and 1-day Grand Canyon attractions that will heighten your experience and work with your schedule!
-Below we have activities just outside of the South Rim, farther south near Sedona, north by Paige, Arizona and finally west near Las Vegas.
+While our specialty is Grand Canyon rafting, we have complied a list of the top 1/2 day and 1-day attractions near the Grand Canyon that will heighten your experience and work with your schedule!
+This includes activities just outside of the South Rim, farther south near Sedona, north by Paige, Arizona and finally west near Las Vegas.

 Activities Near the Grand Canyon South Rim